1 3/4 Ounces of Crème Fraîche to Cups Conversion

 FAQs on crème fraîche volume to weight conversion

-1 3/4 ounces of crème fraîche equals how many US cups?
+1 3/4 ounce of crème fraîche equals how many US cups?

-How much is 0.207 US cups of crème fraîche in ounces?
+How much is 0.207 US cup of crème fraîche in ounces?

 Weight to Volume Conversions - Cooking Ingredients